agilesrc/jpip-js/README.md

 # jpip.js

-A lightweight JPIP image viewer jQuery plugin
+A lightweight jQuery plugin for viewing JPIP images.

-*Copyright 2001-2014 AgileSrc LLC*
+*© 2001-2014 AgileSrc LLC.*

 ## Introduction
 Welcome to AgileSrc's lightweight JPIP viewer.
 We assume that you have a basic understanding of the JPEG2000 streaming protocol (JPIP).
 The goal when designing this script was to have a lightweight yet user-friendly user interface for viewing JPIP images on a variety of devices.
 To ensure this goal was met, we have utilized both the core jQuery library as well as the jQuery UI library.